 In a broader sense, the two of cups urges us to remember the connection to the divine.
 The divine manifests itself in all love, in all creation for without the divine, no creation or love would be possible.
 That the divine manifests itself in love, an emotion so common in humankind, yet at the same time so sought after by us, is fitting.

-Reversed: In love, the two of cups reversed warns us that emotions may be endangering our relationship.
+In love, the Two of Cups reversed warns us that emotions may be endangering our relationship.
 We may not be emotionally engaged in the relationship or distracted elsewhere.
 We may be ignoring the emotional needs of our partner and forgetting the ”give and take” that is necessary in relationships.

 In business or material matters, we should be wary of our emotions influencing our actions.
 We may be rushing into contracts or exchanges based on fleeting emotional feelings and we should take time to reflect on what we are doing first.